 Recordkeeping 1 hr., 12 min.

 Learning about the law or the form 42 min.

-Preparing the form 1 hr., 29 min.
+Preparing the form 1 hr., 30 min.

-Copying, assembling, and sending the form to the IRS 1 hr., 3 min.
+Copying, assembling, and sending the form to the IRS 1 br 2 min

+lu liie ir 3 1 hr., 3 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
-DO NOT send the tax form to this address.
-Instead, see Where To File on page one.
+Do not send the tax form to this address.
+Instead, see Where To File on page 2.